 What types of educational materials are available through the NBF?

 New Readers Press, ProLiteracy's publishing division, provides the books and materials for NBF awards.
 These books are high quality instructional materials specially written for literacy students and tutors.
 The NBF does not provide titles outside of those offered by New Readers Press.

 Are there any other resources available through the NBF?

 Grants may also be in the form of ProLiteracy's online self-paced professional development courses.

 What percentage of grant applications is funded?

 The NBF has a high approval rate.
-Nearly one out of every two applications is funded.
+Approximately 65 percent of applications are funded.